 Click on the Annual Performance Review tab above to learn more about the process, access the review forms, and understand who should receive an annual review.

 Online Review Process

 All employees benefit from regular and timely feedback.
 New employees are in need of clear expectations and regular feedback throughout their first 90 days on the job.
 Managers should be scheduling frequent one-on-one meetings and taking opportunities to provide feedback on a more informal basis during this time.

 The new employee's manager will be prompted via automated emails to submit the review within Access.SMU.
 Automated emails to the manager will begin on day 60 of the new employee's probationary period and continue on a regular basis until the online review form is completed or until the employee reaches his or her 86th day of employment, which is the last day a performance review will be accepted in Access.SMU.
 Please note these emails will come from Access.SMU@smu.edu - check your junk mail account if you think you are not receiving these emails.

 The manager will receive an automated confirmation email after completing the online review form .
 A member of the Employee Relations team will review the document and contact the manager to help address any identified performance issues.
 If performance issues arise early in the probationary period, managers are encouraged to contact Human Resources quickly for support.

 The probationary review is due by the employee's 86th day of employment.
 This enables Human Resources to provide any needed assistance prior to the conclusion of the probationary period.
 Unless action is taken, such as an extension to probation, an employee who passes the 90th day on the job is considered a regular employee.
 Subsequent performance issues are typically handled through coaching and the progressive discipline process.

-Additional information may be accessed using the links to the right including: instructions on accessing and completing the online form, review questions regarding employees who are not meeting expectations and the types of options managers may request, holding a review discussion and retaining probationary period documents.
+Additional information may be accessed using the links below including: instructions on accessing and completing the online form, review questions regarding employees who are not meeting expectations and the types of options managers may request, holding a review discussion and retaining probationary period documents.